Integrate with Timescale Cloud

 "temp_hum/emqx"

-Click on the Next button in the bottom to enter action view.
-Select the resource created in the first step and enter the following data to insert into the SQL template.
+6. Click the Next button at the bottom to create an action.
+Select the resource created before from the drop-down list.
+In SQL Template, enter the following data to insert them into the SQL template.

 INSERT INTO temp_hum(up_timestamp, client_id, temp, hum) VALUES (to_timestamp(${up_timestamp}), ${client_id}, ${temp}, ${hum})

-Click the monitor icon of rule to see the metrics
+9. Click the icon in the Monitor column to see the detailed metrics of the rule.

-You need to replace broker.emqx.io with the created deployment connection address, and add client authentication information to the EMQX Dashboard.
+1. Start the MQTTX.
+In connection information, replace broker.emqx.io with the created deployment connection address.
+Add client authentication information in the EMQX Cloud Console.

 select * from temp_hum order by up_timestamp desc limit 10;